yaacov/miq_plugin_example/README.md

 Leave a PR.

 ## License
-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache License 2.0](https://opensource.org/licenses/apache-2.0).